 The clinic also Carries out preimplantation genetic screening (PGS) alongside PGD, where the embryos are screened for chromosome abnormalities. ” A high proportion of embryos produced by the human body are actually abnormal.
 This percentage ranges from as low as 40% for women below 25 years old, to over 90% for those above 40 years old,” says Dr. Colin.

 The latest technology enables both PGD and PGS to be done together, resulting in embryos with a higher chance of survival, Transforming an embryo using this technology results in pregnancy rates of about 70%.”
 Currently, Malaysia is the only country in Asia that has the technology of doing both PGD and PGS & simultaneously.

 While a bone marrow transplant may help beta Thalassemia patients, this treatment carries significant risks, including graft versus host disease, where the body rejects the transplanted cells.

 “Finding a match is not easy; the odds could be as high as one in 10000 for unrelated donors.
 Even then, such a donor will not be a perfect match, ” says Dr. Cdin.

 Dr. Colin and his colleagues aim to remedy this through the clinic’s Saviour Sibling program.

 In addition to testing an embryo for Thalassemia and screening its chromosomes, doctors will also test for HLA 27 (human leukocyte antigen) compatibility.
-Embryos which are a match for the elder Sibling are then selected to be transferred into the mother's womb.
+Embryos that are a match for the elder Sibling are then selected to be transferred into the mother’s womb.